Bylaws and Board of Directors’ Internal Rules

 The Committees perform their duties under the responsibility of the Board of Directors: they issue proposals, recommendations and opinions within their remit.

-Because of the size of the company and the operating procedures of the Board of Directors, the Board has set up an independent Audit Committee.
+Because of the size of the company and the operating procedures of the Board of Directors, the Board has set up an independent Audit Committee in 2018.
+This Audit Committee became the Audit and Remuneration Committee by decision of the Board of Directors on January 23,2023.

 The role of the Audit Committee is mainly to examine the process for approving the annual and six-monthly consolidated and company financial statements, as well as the process for preparing financial information.